WillPower3309/swayblur/README.md

 ### Dependencies
 + `python-i3ipc`: build dependency for communicating with Sway
 + `ImageMagick`: used to generate the blurred wallpaper
-+ `oguri`: used to set the wallpaper [without displaying a gray screen for a split second](https://github.com/swaywm/sway/issues/3693)
++ `swww: used to set the wallpaper (https://github.com/WillPower3309/swayblur/issues/16)

 ## Usage
 **In order for the script to run as expected, your sway config should not set any wallpaper.
 Remove the `output * bg PATH` line.**

-**swayblur does not spawn oguri at launch.
-If spawning swayblur with a sway config via `exec`, ensure that `exec oguri` occurs before swayblur is executed!**
+**swayblur does not spawn swww at launch.
+If spawning swayblur with a sway config via `exec`, ensure that `exec swww init` occurs before swayblur is executed!**

 `swayblur [-h] [-b BLUR] [-a ANIMATE] [-c CONFIG-PATH] [-v] [--verbose]`